I can't believe the semester is drawing to a close and it's time to write my final course reflections!

 You can search for new blogs to follow, by browsing one of the following categories or simply entering a key word or phrase into the search bar.
 I've found great new book review blogs to follow by entering terms like "book review", "book blogger", and "Young Adult books" into the search bar.
 Play around with it!
 Enter some of your interests and hobbies and see what comes up.
 You may stumble upon something really great.

+Sometimes after a time you will find that you are no longer interested in following certain blogs.
+If you decide you want to stop following a particular blog, you can go into "Settings" (located at the bottom of your list of categories) and easily delete feeds to stop following them.
 First, go into Settings.
 Tap "Edit Content", and you will see "Remove" and "Cancel" buttons pop up under your list of categories.
 From here, you can click on a particular category and see all of the content listed under that category (as seen in the third picture).
 Check the box for the feed(s) you want to stop following, and click "remove".

 Looking to change something besides which content you follow?
 Go to "Settings", and then "Advanced Settings".
 From here you can easily customize the look and feel of your Feedly application.